-3. Facilities and Administrative Costs (F&A Costs)
+3. Facilities and Administrative Costs ("F&A Costs")

 The University has elected not to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance.
-The University operates under predetermined fixed F&A cost rates which are effective from October 1, 2016 through September 30, 2020.
-The predetermined fixed rates were based on 2011 financial information.
-For the fiscal year ended September 30, 2019, the base rate for on-campus research is 48% and 50% for Department of Defense contracts and subcontracts.
+The University operates under predetermined fixed F&A cost rates which are effective from October 1, 2020 through September 30, 2024.
+Per 2 CFR 200.414 (g) a rate extension has been granted.
+The predetermined fixed rates were based on 2015 financial information.
+For the fiscal year ended September 30, 2020, the base rate for on-campus research is 48% and 50% for Department of Defense contracts and subcontracts.
 Base rates for other F&A cost recoveries range from 10.0% to 50.0%.